Sadananda Gowda: Chief Minister of Karnataka

 Sadananda Gowda was chosen as the Chief Minister of Karnataka in August 2011 following the resignation of his mentor B.S.
 Yeddyurappa in an illegal mining case.
-Handpicked by Yeddyurappa, he was the second ethnic Tuluva Chief Minister of Karnataka after Veerappa Moily.
+Handpicked by Yeddyurappa, he was the first ethnic Arebhashe Gowda Chief Minister of Karnataka.
 As Chief Minister, he strived hard to improve the image of his party that had been tarnished due to allegations of corruption.
 He introduced various schemes such as Sakaala, aimed at providing time-bound services at government offices.
 But within a few months of becoming Chief Minister, he fell out with Yeddyurappa and was unable to unite the various factions of the party.
 In July 2012, he was asked to resign to make way for Jagadish Shettar when dissident activities in the party peaked.

 After suffering a big loss in the May 2013 elections, BJP elected DV Sadananda Gowda as the opposition leader of legislative council in Karnataka.